promethivm-labs/Summa-Generativarum/Research - Topology of the 79 Conditions.md

 ### 13.4 Completing the Metaformalist Program

 This framework currently achieves **metaformalist completeness** (elimination of all Platonic residue, full category-theoretic formalization).
-The "Path to 100" requires four critical advances to achieve **operational completeness**:
+The path to operationalization requires four critical advances to achieve **operational completeness**:

 #### 13.4.1 Full $\mathcal{R}$ Axiomatization